Vegetables are often low-carb but there are exceptions too. Find out whether zucchini is keto-friendly or not and what substitutes you can consider.

-You can eat zucchini raw on its own, in salads, cooked with parmesan, as zucchini “pizza”, to make bread, to make noodles, and in many other ways and recipes.
+You can eat zucchini raw on its own, in salads, cooked with parmesan as zucchini “pizza”, as an ingredient in bread, as low-carb noodles, and in many other ways and recipes.

 Carbs in zucchini

-100 grams of raw zucchini contains the following amounts of carbs (2):
+100 grams of raw zucchini contain the following amounts of carbs (1):

-One cup of raw zucchini is about 124 grams, and contains the following amounts of carbs:
+One cup of chopped raw zucchini is about 124 grams, and contains the following amounts of carbs:

 Other nutrients in zucchini

-100 grams of raw zucchini contains the following nutrients (2):
+100 grams of raw zucchini contain the following nutrients (1):

 - Calories: 16